shapeshift/thornode/docs/mimir.md

-`DesiredValidatorSet`: Max number of validators `FundMigrationInterval`: Number of blocks between attempts to migrate funds between asgard vaults during a migration `NumberOfNewNodesPerChurn`: Number of targeted additional nodes added to the validator set each churn
+`DesiredValidatorSet`: Max number of validators `FundMigrationInterval`: Number of blocks between attempts to migrate funds between asgard vaults during a migration `NumberOfNewNodesPerChurn`: Number of targeted additional nodes added to the validator set each churn `MaxNodeToChurnOutForLowVersion`: Max number of validators to churn out for low version each churn

 ## Economics
 `EmissionCurve`: How quickly rune is emitted from the reserve in block rewards